Tag Archives: Pete Hamill

 Perhaps because he grew up in a plausible Halcyon Age that seems to have concentrated what was good about the United States, Hamill believed that much of what is justified as progress is actually the destruction of good things, things that worked, things that still resonate.
 To him New York exemplifies the tendency of change-for-the-sake-of-change more than any other American city, and in doing so, tramples on much of what is, or was, good about it.
 In this sense, he is a plain-talking conceptual cousin of Jane Jacobs and his views are sympathetic to the ideas she presents in The Death and Life of Great American Cities.

 But Hamill’s life was not all sunshine and roses.
 A sensitive tough guy familiar with dysfunction, the low life, and the streets, he drank too much as a young man in a culture of drinking and fought in bars.
 He briefly saw the inside of a jail in Mexico City that included both solitary confinement and a large, crowded room where two men fought over a young woman with bricks.
 His first publication was a beat-inspired poem after meeting Jack Kerouac in 1957 (in a bar, of course).
 He quit drinking by sheer force of will and the easily-spoken rationale “that I only had to give up one drink: the next one.
 If I didn’t have that one drink, I’d never have another.”
 It worked.
-All of this is recounted in his brutally honest 1994 memoir, A Drinking Life.
+All of this is recounted in his unflinching 1994 memoir, A Drinking Life.

-Coming out of this world of “sunshine and shadow” (and after a hitch in the navy and his stint in Mexico on the GI Bill), Hamill seems to have crossed paths with every writer and musician from the Great American Mid-Century.
-If A Drinking Life is a confession, then his later member, Downtown (2004), is a love letter to his city.
+Coming out of this world of “sunshine and shadow” (and after a hitch in the navy and his stint in Mexico on the GI Bill), Hamill seems to have crossed paths with every writer and musician from the great American Mid-Century.
+If A Drinking Life is a confession, then his later memoir, Downtown (2004), is a love letter to his city.
 His reminiscences of lower Manhattan in this book are fascinating in their insights and an education in themselves.
 As a historian, Hamill is so compelling because he is non-theoretical and because he lived so much of what he describes.
 He saw it with his own eyes.
 A streetwise realist, he “hated abstractions” and believed that ideology is “not thinking [but] a substitute for thinking” leading to snares.
 His knowledge is intimate and he knew most of the people about whom he writes.
 Like many New York writers, this local intimacy also creates cosmopolitanism out of the urban provincial.

 In 1968 Hamill wrote a letter to Robert Kennedy, spelling out the reasons why he had to run for the presidency.
 RFK launched his campaign shortly thereafter and carried Hamill’s letter with him.
-Hamill was with Kennedy at the Ambassador Hotel when he was shot.
+Hamill was with Kennedy at the Ambassador Hotel when Kennedy was shot.
 The letter would haunt him for the rest of his life.

 Once, in a London bar called The Ad Lib Club, John Lennon, apparently not wanting an American to sit at his table, said to Hamill to “Why don’t you get the hell out of here.”
 The tough kid from Prospect Park replied, “Why don’t you make me?”
 Lennon said “What?”
 “I said, why don’t you try to make me leave?”
 Hamill answered.
 Lennon looked down at his drink and smiled.
 Hamill sat down.
 Later he would call Lennon “one of the bravest human beings I know.”